nocturn9x/giambio/README.md

 So, since only async functions can suspend themselves, the only places where giambio will switch tasks is where there is a call to `await something()`.
-If there is no `await`, then you can be sure that giambio will not switch tasks (because it can't): this makes the asynchronous model much easier to reason about, because you can immediately statically infer if function will ever switch, and where will it do so, unlike threads which can (and will) switch whenever they feel like it.
+If there is no `await`, then you can be sure that giambio will not switch tasks (because it can't): this makes the asynchronous model much easier to reason about, because you can know if a function will ever switch, and where will it do so, just by looking at its source code.
+That is very different from what threads do: they can (and will) switch whenever they feel like it.

 Remember when we talked about checkpoints?
-That's what they are: async functions that allow giambio to switch tasks.
+That's what they are: calls to async functions that allow giambio to switch tasks.
 The problem with checkpoints is that if you don't have enough of them in your code, then giambio will switch less frequently, hurting concurrency.
 It turns out that a quick and easy fix for that is calling `await giambio.sleep(0)`; This will implicitly let giambio kick in and do its job, and it will reschedule the caller almost immediately, because the sleep time is 0.